This is the story of Dr. Monticore VonBraun, his family, and their unfortunate experiences with the house known as the "Rebel Yell".

 The first Rebel Yell was held on Halloween night, 2000.

-For several years prior, I had been organizing and building haunted houses with the YMCA Leader's Club in Saratoga and the Los Gatos Rec Department.
-Each year I would add a few more props and costumes to my collection, along with lights and sound equipment from my Mobile DJ service.
-The haunts I worked on in those early years were usually pretty well received, but poorly attended.
+For several years prior, we had been organizing and building haunted houses with the YMCA Leader's Club in Saratoga and the Los Gatos Rec Department.
+Each year we would add a few more props and costumes to the collection, along with lights and sound equipment from a floundering Mobile DJ service.
+The haunts we worked on in those early years were usually pretty well received, but poorly attended.

-On Halloween night most years, I would also construct a graveyard scene in my front yard where my friend Ernie and I would hide out and scare TOT's.
-In 1999, I had started a new full time job and I realized that the haunt I had organized at the Los Gatos Youth Park that year would have to be my last "big" haunt for a while.
-I decided that the following year I would focus on expanding the graveyard scene at home into a walk-through haunted house.
+On Halloween night most years, we (DJ, Ernie, and sometimes others) would also construct a small graveyard scene in the front yard and hide out and scare TOT's.
+In 1999, we realized that the haunt we had organized at the Los Gatos Youth Park that year would have to be the last "big" haunt for a while.
+We were trying to put on a pro haunt with no budget or promotion and while it was a fun exercise, it was not sustainable.
+We decided that the following year we would focus on expanding the graveyard scene at home into a walk-through haunted house.

 Although we forgot to plan some important details, like how we were going to build the walls, everything came together just in time.
-I think we had about 175 people come through that year.
+We had about 175 people come through that year.
 It was more folks than we expected, probably because we already had a bit of a following since we'd been haunting the yard for so many years.

 We didn't have an official name or much of a theme in the beginning.
 The first Rebel Yell, creatively titled "Haunted House", went something like this: Our victims entered through the graveyard, then were chased by a guy with a chainsaw who came out of a scary storage shed "crypt".
 From there they entered a dungeon sort of room, then a hallway with strange lights and then a room full of spiders.
 The last room was sort of a human butcher shop with lots of body parts and dripping blood.
 I've always liked the effect of using pumps and red-colored water to make blood drip off of tables, out of bodies and generally just squirt all over the place, so this was my favorite room.
 In recent years these effects have been incorporated into our Bathroom scene which Haunted Bay described as "especially nauseating".

 For our second year, we added a dining room and a Pepper's Ghost effect.
 In 2002 we named the haunt.
-I suggested we incorporate the name of our street, "Rebel Way", into the name and Ernie came up with Rebel Yell.
-That year we also built a new frame and walls for the driveway, and added a bathroom, kitchen and bedroom.
+It was suggested that we incorporate the name of our street, "Rebel Way", into the name and thus the Rebel Yell was officially christened.
+That year we also built a new frame and walls for the driveway, and added bathroom, kitchen and bedroom scenes.
 2003 saw the addition of the Laboratory and in 2005 we wrote the back story (above) to help us with the theming of the rooms and scenes.

-Our peak attendance for our home-haunt on Rebel Way is around 700 people, which is pretty good considering we never do any promotion (other than this Website and our Facebook page).
+Our peak attendance for our home-haunt on Rebel Way is around 600 people in a night, which is pretty good considering we never do any promotion (other than this Website and our Facebook page).
+Last year (2023) we had more than 2,100 people over our 6 night run.
 We never charged admission for the home-haunt, but in 2002 we did start asking for donations.
 Most people paid the suggested donation of $2, and a few folks pitched in more.
 In 2005 we gave all of the collected donations to the Red Cross for their Hurricane Katrina relief fund.
 Since then, we have upped the suggested donation to $5 and give at least 50% to charity.
-Recent beneficiaries have included the Movember Foundation and Red Cross California Wildfires Relief Fund.
-In 2018 we will be making a donation to Angels On Stage.
+Recent beneficiaries have included the Movember Foundation, Red Cross California Wildfires Relief Fund, and Angels On Stage.

 For our 2007 season, the Rebel Yell went "pro" and joined with the nationally famous Pirates Of Emerson and four other haunted attractions to form The Haunting Fields.
 We had been wanting to try our hand at a professional, open-to-the-public, paid-admission haunt, and this was the perfect opportunity for us.
 We spent many months and many dollars planning and building a Rebel Yell that was bigger and better than ever before.
-It was more work and more fun and more exhausting and more rewarding than anything I have ever done.
-It almost killed me.
-And I loved it.
+It was more work and more fun and more exhausting and more rewarding than anything we have ever done.
+It almost killed us.
+And we loved it.

 Admission to the Haunting Fields was $20 for five attractions: Pirates Of Emerson (1 haunt and a chain link maze), A Ghoul's Night from Fresno (2 haunts), Heartstoppers Haunted House from Sacramento, and Rebel Yell.
 We had thousands of visitors and it was an amazing experience we will never forget.

-Rebel Yell took the 2008 season off, and I did a little yard haunt like back in the day.
+Rebel Yell took the 2008 season off, and DJ did a little yard haunt like back in the day.

-In 2009, we returned to Rebel Way.
+In 2009, we returned to our original home on Rebel Way, where we remain as of 2024.
 Will the Rebel Yell do another Pro haunt one of these days?
 That's a solid "maybe".

 I haven't talked much here about all of the actors, builders, artists and designers that have worked with the Rebel Yell over the years, mainly because there are so many of them and I could go on for days about all they have done.
 I'll just say that we have been fortunate to work with some very talented, dedicated, delightfully twisted people and the Rebel Yell would not exist today if not for their hard work.

 It always amazes me how many like minded haunt junkies there are out there and how much they are willing to give of themselves to make something great.
-Thanks guys.
+Thanks y'all.

 Rebel Yell Crew